 Lastly, we want to address the fact that you should remain confident in yourself and your abilities.
 If you have data or records that support your case, bring them to the table.
 Demonstrating how your performance has improved or how your contributions have positively impacted the company’s bottom line can help persuade your employer to increase your pay.

-It’s worth noting that employees have the advantage in these conversations since it usually costs more to hire a new employee and to pay for the training to get them up to speed.
+It’s worth noting that employees have the advantage in these conversations since hiring a new employee usually costs more and paying for the training to get them up to speed.
 Furthermore, keeping current employees fosters loyalty and improves morale, which benefits the company as a whole.
 Therefore, if you have evidence you deserve a raise, there’s no need to be afraid of the conversation.
-Remember you hold the advantage, and if you can prove your worth, there’s a good chance that you’ll receive the raise you’re seeking.
+Remember you hold the advantage, and if you can prove your worth, there’s a good chance you’ll receive the raise you seek.

 Speak With a Trusted Advisor